Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Results and analysis

 \subsection{Performance Comparison of Hallucination Detection Methods}

-We conduct a comprehensive evaluation of CoT prompting affects the performance of hallucination detection methods.
-Our experiments span three CoT prompting methods, four benchmark datasets, four LLMs, two hallucination annotation protocols (\textit{i.e.}, methods for establishing ground truth), and eight representative detection approaches, yielding a total of 768 experimental configurations.
-Table~\ref{tab:auroc-all} summarizes the proportion of settings in which the AUROC score declined after applying CoT prompting.
-Overall, more than half of the setups (440 out of 768) exhibit performance degradation, suggesting that CoT prompting exerts a broad negative impact on hallucination detection.
-Notably, we treat TruthfulQA separately due to its distinct evaluation protocol.
+We conduct a comprehensive evaluation of how CoT prompting affects the performance of hallucination detection methods.
+Our experiments span four benchmark datasets, four LLMs, two hallucination annotation protocols (\textit{i.e.}, Textual or Semantic methods for establishing ground truth), and eight representative detection approaches.
+For each combination, we evaluate performance under four prompting scenarios: one base scenario (without CoT) and three distinct CoT prompting methods (CoT, LtM, and MRPP).
+This results in a total of 768 experimental configurations (4 benchmark datasets $\times$ 4 LLMs $\times$ 2 hallucination protocols $\times$ 8 detection methods $\times$ 3 CoT prompting methods).
+For each configuration, the baseline performance without CoT prompting serves as the point of comparison.

+Table~\ref{tab:auroc-all} summarizes, grouped by LLM and dataset, the number of experimental configurations in which a detection method's AUROC score declined under a CoT prompting scenario compared to the base scenario.
+Each cell in the table has a maximum value of 12, representing the 4 models evaluated under the 3 CoT methods.
+Overall, more than half of the configurations (465 out of 768) exhibit performance degradation, suggesting that CoT prompting exerts a broad and substantial negative impact on hallucination detection.

+Notably, TruthfulQA is treated separately due to its distinct evaluation protocol.
+To further assess the generality of our findings, we also evaluate a model-training-based method, MIND \citep{su2024mind}.
+We observe that it likewise suffers degraded hallucination detection performance under CoT prompting (see Appendix~\ref{apd:results} for details).

 Our findings reveal that CoT prompting generally impairs the effectiveness of hallucination detection, with the degree of impact varying by method.
 Self-evaluation-based approaches (\textit{e.g.}, SelfCheckGPT-Prompt and Verbalized Certainty) are most adversely affected.
-These methods rely heavily on confidence signals present in the LLM's output, which are easily distorted by CoT-style reasoning.
-CoT prompting often causes LLMs to generate additional justificatory content that obscures factual inaccuracies.
-For instance, in response to the TriviaQA question \textit{What was Walter Matthau’s first movie?}, an LLM under LtM prompting may include phrases like \textit{Based on reliable sources such as IMDb and Wikipedia...}.
+These methods rely heavily on confidence signals present in the LLM's output.
+However, these signals are easily distorted by CoT-style reasoning.
+As a result of CoT prompting, LLMs often generate additional justificatory content, which can obscure factual inaccuracies.
+For instance, in response to the TriviaQA question \textit{What was Walter Matthau's first movie?}, an LLM under LtM prompting may include phrases like \textit{Based on reliable sources such as IMDb and Wikipedia...}.
 Although the answer is incorrect, the Verbalized Certainty score may increase from 0.2 to 1.0, illustrating how CoT prompting can mask hallucinations.